-Per ACGME, in the current healthcare environment, residents and faculty members are at increased risk for burnout and depression.
+In compliance with ACGME well-being requirements section VI.C., in the current healthcare environment, residents and faculty members are at increased risk for burnout and depression.
 Psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician.
 Self-care is a vital component of professionalism; it is also a skill that must be learned and nurtured in the context of other aspects of residency training.